silviamaggi/smd-com/_posts/2022-09-20-a-perfect-day.md

 {% responsive_image_block %}
   path: assets/images/20220920-ravenna-01.jpg
   alt: Rough sea on a clear day.
-A pier made of rock on one side of the canal, a fishing hut on the other.
+A pier made of rock on one side of the canal, a fishing hut on the other
   caption-true: {{ page.image-caption }}
   caption:
 {% endresponsive_image_block %}

 {% responsive_image_block %}
   path: assets/images/20220920-ravenna-02.jpg
   alt: Walking path alongside a beach on the Adriatic sea at dusk.
-A few, dramatic clouds and waves.
+A few, dramatic clouds and waves
   caption-true: {{ page.image-caption }}
   caption:
 {% endresponsive_image_block %}